 A object that accepts stream events both synchronously and asynchronously.

-A StreamSink unifies the asynchronous methods from StreamConsumer and the synchronous methods from EventSink.
+A StreamSink combines the methods from StreamConsumer and EventSink.

 The EventSink methods can't be used while the addStream is called.
 As soon as the addStream's Future completes with a value, the EventSink methods can be used again.

 If addStream is called after any of the EventSink methods, it'll be delayed until the underlying system has consumed the data added by the EventSink methods.